HackYourFuture/databases/Week3/MAKEME.md

 - [CRUD app from scratch using Node.js](https://www.youtube.com/watch?v=CyTWPr_WwdI)

-## SUBMIT YOUR HOMEWORK!
+## SUBMIT YOUR ASSIGNMENT!

 After you've finished your todo list it's time to show us what you got!
-The homework that needs to be submitted is the
+The assignment that needs to be submitted is the
 following:

 1. Database exercises